 Layering is the key to Blewit cultivation.
 As you lay down the layers of organic material, add egg-sized chunks of Blewit spawn to the bed.
 Make sure not to break up the spawn too much, as it regrows faster when left more intact.
 Every third layer or so, add a thin layer of finished compost.
 Continue layering until you use up the spawn.
-The bed should be at least 4˝ deep.
+The bed should be about 4-8˝ deep.
 You may wish to mulch over the top of the bed with straw, wood chips, bark, or other materials to maintain moisture.

 Time to plant:

 After last frost in spring to mid-fall.

 Time to fruiting: